Slack Logo

 To make visual identity more consistent, Slack executives turned to design agency Pentagram for help.
 Responsible for the image change was Michael Bierut, creator of the famous Hillary Clinton and Mastercard logos.
 After a long creative search, experimenting with different forms, he decided to keep the original octothorpe but change its style.
 As a result, the sign became more abstract.

 The new logo embodies the original spirit, although it uses far fewer colors and lacks the usual transparency effect.
-The disappearance of overlapping elements makes the image flat, but designers don’t see this as a significant issue.
+The disappearance of overlapping elements makes the image appear flat, but designers don’t consider this a significant issue.
 The main thing is that now it can be placed on any background, not just white.
-The caption has also changed: the name of the program has become black.
-The letters have lost their rounded corners, although, in general terms, the font is similar to the previous one.
+The caption has also changed: the program name is now black.
+The letters have lost their rounded corners, though the font otherwise resembles the previous one.

 Font and Colors